Pageant wagon: Description

 Very little is known of the specifics of the construction of the pageant wagon.
-Currently there are no clear descriptions of a pageant wagon to survive from the time when they were used avidly.
 However, we do have a few speculations on the construction of English wagons, but they are from a much later time than when pageant wagons would have been used.

 One such description comes from a late sixteenth- / early seventeenth-century manuscript entitled A Breviarye or Some Few Recollections of the City of Chester by David Rogers.
 It states that the pageant wagons were wooden structures with two rooms.
 They contained both a higher room where the play was performed and a lower room where the players changed clothing.
 The whole structure was mounted on six wheels.
 The entire structure would be 15 feet tall with the playing space being 9 feet above the street.